NVIDIA/TensorRT-Incubator/tripy/examples/nanogpt/README.md

     <!--
     ```
     (?s).*?
     What is the answer to life, the universe, and everything\?
-How is life possible, what is the meaning of
+How can we know what's important\?
+How can
     ```
      -->
     <!-- Tripy: TEST: EXPECTED_STDOUT End -->